veerdosi/veerdosi/README.md

 ### 🧠 About Me

-- 🎓 Dual-degree student in Computer Science and Business at Nanyang Technological University (NTU), Class of 2027.
+- 🎓 Computer Science with a second major in Business student at Nanyang Technological University (NTU), Class of 2027.
 - 🤖 Passionate about leveraging AI to solve real-world problems, especially in healthcare and finance.
 - 🧑‍💻 Experienced in machine learning, full-stack development, and data analysis.